priyaasrini/ldcblog/docs/chapter1/connectives.md

 ## Negation

 Negation allows considering the *not form* of a statement, hence in a sense, its the dual of a statement.
-However, the *not form* does not mean the exact opposite.
-For example, the negation of a statement such as *to spend a dollar* will be *to receive a dollar*.
-(In general, it is not *not spending a dollar*).
+However, the *not form*, in general, does not mean the exact opposite.
+For example, the negation of a statement such as *to spend a dollar* is *to receive a dollar*  (and not *not spending a dollar*).
+The negation of a statement such as *to buy an apple* is *to sell an apple*.

+Negation switches perspectives: to spend a dollar is from the perspective of the buyer and to receive a dollar is from the perspective of the seller.
+Negation signifies the duality of perspectives in conversion of resources.
+Negation is an **involution** ; this means that double negation = no negation, $(A^\perp)^\perp = A$.

 The symbol for negation is $A^\perp$ (here, $\perp$ read as *perp*) for any statement $A$.

-Negation is an **involution** ; this means that double negation = no negation, $(A^\perp)^\perp = A$.
-One may think of it this way: for all practical purposes, to receive a dollar first and then to spend the received dollar to buy an apple is same as just spending a dollar to buy an apple.
-Either way, a dollar has been converted to an apple.

 ## Multiplicatives